 Amounts vary each award year based on the funding levels allocated to the school.
 For those who qualify, awards may vary based on financial need and the policies of the financial aid office.

-- An Unsubsidized Loan is not based on need.
+If students don’t qualify for a subsidized loan, they may qualify for an Unsubsidized Loan (Independent students may also qualify for additional unsubsidized loan beyond the base amount).
 Unlike a subsidized loan, the student is responsible for paying the interest that accrues from the time the loan is disbursed until it is paid in full.
 Students may choose to pay the interest while in school or allow it to accrue and be capitalized (that is, added to the principal amount of the loan).
 Capitalizing the interest will increase the amount to repay.

 Federal Direct Stafford Loans: How much can I borrow?

-Whether Subsidized or Unsubsidized, eligibility is determined based on dependency status, financial need, cost of attendance and the number of terms/payment periods attended.
+Whether Subsidized or Unsubsidized, eligibility is determined based on dependency status, financial need, cost to attend school and the number of terms/payment periods attended.
 Repayment obligations begin six months after the student graduates, withdraws, or falls below a half-time enrollment status.

 Loan limits depend on the student's grade level and loan type (Subsidized or Unsubsidized).